Website icon Xpert.Digital

 📈 Case studies: Successful implementations in practice

 Numerous companies have already successfully implemented similar strategies.
-A notable example is the German medium-sized company Bosch, which has created an internal incubator with its subsidiary Robert Bosch Start-up GmbH.
+A notable example is the German medium-sized company Bosch, which created an internal incubator through its subsidiary Robert Bosch Start-up GmbH.
 This enables employees to develop innovative ideas in a startup-like environment.
-Successful projects are then reintegrated into the main company or continued as independent business units.
+Successful projects are then either reintegrated into the parent company or continued as independent business units.

-Another example is the medium-sized company Trumpf, a leading provider of machine tools.
-With its “Interentrepreneurship” initiative, Trumpf has created an internal accelerator that gives employees the opportunity to develop and implement their own business ideas.
+Another example is the medium-sized company Trumpf, a leading supplier of machine tools.
+With its "Entrepreneurship" initiative, Trumpf has created an internal accelerator that gives employees the opportunity to develop and implement their own business ideas.
 This initiative has already led to several successful spin-offs that complement and expand Trumpf's core business.

-Implementing such an innovation strategy can have far-reaching positive effects on the entire company culture.
-Through contact with the startup mentality and agile working methods, employees in the main company are also inspired to think more innovatively and flexibly.
-This can lead to a gradual transformation of the corporate culture, making the entire SME more agile and innovative.
+Implementing such an innovation strategy can have far-reaching positive effects on the entire corporate culture.
+Exposure to the startup mentality and agile working methods also inspires employees in the parent company to think more innovatively and flexibly.
+This can lead to a gradual transformation of the corporate culture, making the entire SME more agile and open to innovation.

 🔄 Future prospects: The hybrid organization

-In the long term, this approach could lead to a new form of business organization - the hybrid organization.
-In this model, a company combines the stability and resource strength of an established SME with the agility and innovative strength of a startup.
+In the long term, this approach could lead to a new form of corporate organization – the hybrid organization.
+In this model, a company combines the stability and resource strength of an established SME with the agility and innovative power of a startup.

-These hybrid organizations are characterized by the following characteristics:
+These hybrid organizations are characterized by the following features:

 1. Flexible structures